 A difficult day is the perfect time to do the special, fun thing you’ve been setting aside.
 Make hot chocolate, order pizza for dinner, break out the chalk pastels, or draw the kids a deep bubble bath.
 This is an especially great strategy if everyone seems to be having a bad day, not just you.

 Play a relaxing or uplifting station on your favorite music station or service.
 My favorites vary between Miles Davis, solo piano, bluegrass hymns, and classical guitar.
 Diffuse your favorite essential oil.
 Sit on the couch or on the porch swing.
 Sip a hot drink.
 Do whatever it is that brings comfort and life to your soul.

-These strategies have helped me to pivot and refocus over many difficult days.
+These strategies have helped me to pivot, refocus, and salvage many bad days.
 I hope they help you too.
 Please share your own personal strategies below, or send me a message!
 I love hearing from you.